U.S. FAA finalizing electronic pilot records database

 WASHINGTON, May 26 (Reuters) - The Federal Aviation Administration said Wednesday it is finalizing rules establishing a long-delayed electronic pilot records database demanded by Congress in 2010 in the wake of a fatal crash.

-In March, the FAA published proposed rules to establish a new database to provide potential employers with rapid access to information about pilot performance and employment records after the crash of Colgan Air Flight 3407 in 2009 near Buffalo killed 50 people.
-The FAA said operators will have three years and 90 days to fully comply with the rule.
+In March, the FAA published proposed rules to establish a new database to provide potential employers with rapid access to information about pilot performance and employment records after the crash of Colgan Air Flight 3407 in February 2009 near Buffalo killed 50 people.
+The FAA said operators will have until late 2024 to fully comply with the rule.

 (Reporting by David Shepardson Editing by Chizu Nomiyama)